 So you’ve found someone to love, now you just have to find somewhere to live.
 Choosing the next place you’ll call home is a difficult task, especially when two people are involved in that decision.
 One thing is for sure; young couples tend to gravitate towards the city life because it gives them more options in their professional and personal lives.
 Before you put down roots, read this list of the ten best cities for young couples.

-Cities for Young Couples
+Best Cities for Young Couples

 10. Portland, Oregon